jqwik-team/jqwik.net/docs/snapshot/user-guide.md

 ### Create your own Annotations for Arbitrary Configuration

 All you can do [to constrain default parameter generation](#constraining-default-generation) is adding another annotation to a parameter or its parameter types.
-What if the existing parameters do not suffice your needs?
+What if the existing annotations do not suffice for your needs?
 Is there a way to enhance the set of constraint annotations?
 Yes, there is!

 The mechanism you can plug into is similar to what you do when [providing your own default arbitrary providers](#providing-default-arbitraries).
 That means: